grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 "Solo operators... nobody who is happy spending days or weeks at sea alone --- eating cold canned food no less --- ever totally has their head screwed on fucking right.
 Anyway, it doesn't fucking matter how pleasant a person he is.
 The question is, is there _anything_ you can do with that boat that's going to help us?"

 "I'm not entirely hopeful.
-It's not much of a craft, and is not likely to have much in the way of resources aboard. "
+It's not much of a craft, and is not likely to have much in the way of resources aboard."

 "Find us something Hemi.
 And don't do anything to set off that tweaked motherfucker while you're over there though."